eclipse-theia/theia-website/src/docs/tree_widget.md

 In this example, we initialize the tree in the `init()` method when the class is instantiated.
 This is not necessarily required, but it is the simplest way for our static model.
 In more complex scenarios, we could also call a concrete `initModel()` method from the Tree Widget implementation, for example, in the `onAfterAttach()` event handler, or we could implement the initialization asynchronously.

 To initialize the tree model, we first create the root node.
 This is a simple `CompositeTreeNode` with a well-known `id`, so we can identify it later.
-Note that we initialze `children` as `[]` since tree nodes should always be added via `CompositeTreeNode.addChild()`.
+Note that we initialize `children` as `[]` since tree nodes should always be added via `CompositeTreeNode.addChild()`.
 This function takes care of maintaining both the `parent` and `children` properties of the affected nodes.

 Next, we initialize the children recursively in `initChildren()`, so that the complete tree model is populated.